Notes to Susan and Joanna

 intoxicated.

-Southern Face. - Second stage of
+Southern Face. - Second

 society.
 The state or nation.